Phrixus: Mythology

-Phrixus and Helle (also known as Ellie) were hated by their stepmother, Ino.
-She hatched a devious plot to get rid of the twins, roasting all of Boeotia's crop seeds so they would not grow.
+Phrixus and Helle were hated by their stepmother, Ino.
+She hatched a devious plot to get rid of the children, roasting all of Boeotia's crop seeds so they would not grow.
 The local farmers, frightened of famine, asked a nearby oracle for assistance.
 Ino bribed the men sent to the oracle to lie and tell the others that the oracle required the sacrifice of Phrixus and Helle.
 Before they were killed, though, Phrixus and Helle were rescued by a flying, or swimming, ram with golden wool sent by Nephele, their natural mother; their starting point is variously recorded as Halos in Thessaly and Orchomenus in Boeotia.
-During their flight Helle, for unknown reasons, fell off the ram and drowned in the strait between Europe and Asia, which was named after her the Hellespont, meaning the sea of Helle (now Dardanelles); Phrixus survived all the way to Colchis, where King Aeëtes, the son of the sun god Helios, took him in and treated him kindly, giving Phrixus his daughter, Chalciope, in marriage.
-In gratitude, Phrixus sacrificed the ram to Poseidon and gave the king the Golden Fleece of the ram, which Aeëtes hung in a tree in the holy grove of Ares in his kingdom, guarded by a dragon that never slept.
+During their flight Helle, for unknown reasons, fell off the ram and drowned in the strait between Europe and Asia, which was named after her the Hellespont, meaning the sea of Helle (now the Dardanelles); Phrixus survived all the way to Colchis, where King Aeëtes, the son of the sun god Helios, took him in and treated him kindly, giving Phrixus his daughter, Chalciope, in marriage.
+In gratitude, Phrixus sacrificed the ram to Zeus (or in some less-common variations of the telling, Poseidon) and gave the king the Golden Fleece of the ram, which Aeëtes hung in a tree in the holy grove of Ares in his kingdom, guarded by a dragon that never slept.
 Phrixus and Chalciope had four sons, who later joined forces with the Argonauts.
-The oldest was Argos/ Argus, Phrontis, Melas, and Cytisorus.
+The oldest was Argos/Argus, the others were Phrontis, Melas, and Cytisorus.

-Phrixus thus lived at the court of Aeëtes but one day Aeëtes learned from an oracle that he would die at the hands of a descendant of Aeolus and so he killed Phrixus.
+Phrixus thus lived at the court of Aeëtes but one day Aeëtes learned from an oracle that he would die at the hands of a descendant of Aeolus (the paternal grandfather of Phrixus) and so he killed Phrixus.
 However, other sources claim that Phrixus lived peacefully at Colchis and died of old age.